Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 JSIN — the judiciary's own tool — suppresses cells when fewer than 3 cases match and excludes non-imprisonment sentences, 5K1.1 cooperators, and mandatory-minimum-controlled cases from the published figures.
 The omissions systematically inflate the range your client sees in the PSR.

-BenchRecon pulls from the full 690K-case USSC matview, restored and charge-conditioned, every claim cited to the datafile vintage it was drawn from.
+BenchRecon pulls from the full 690K-case USSC dataset, restored and charge-conditioned, every claim cited to the datafile vintage it was drawn from.
 The brief is an exhibit — not a summary, not an opinion, not LLM-generated prose.

 • Westlaw Edge analytics covers motion outcomes — not charge-conditioned sentencing distributions.